-In accordance with LACOE Board Policy 5121, teachers shall base a student's grades on impartial, consistent observation of the quality of the student's work and their mastery of course content and standards.
-Students shall have the opportunity to demonstrate mastery through a variety of methods such as classroom participation, homework, tests, and portfolios
+In accordance with LACOE Board Policy 5121, teacher shall base a student's grades on impartial, consistent observation of the quality of the student's work and his/her mastery of course content and standards.
+Students shall have the opportunity to demonstrate this mastery through a variety of methods such as classroom participation, homework, tests, and portfolios.